 According to the City’s website, the upgrade of their treatment plant and grease receiving area will, “offer local grease haulers a safe way to dispose of restaurant grease.
-This component of the plant expansion will have a significant positive impact on the environment and provide a beneficial use for wasted grease from local restaurants and food processing facilities.”
+This component of the plant expansion will have a significant positive impact on the environment and provide a beneficial use for waste grease from local restaurants and food processing facilities.”

 - Automated rock trap and conveyor

-- Muffin Monster dual shafted grinder to homogenize grease
+- Muffin Monster dual-shafted grinder to homogenize grease

 - Honey Monster auger screen to remove rags, plastics and other trash